Nikon D5500 vs Panasonic FZ2000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D5500 and Panasonic Lumix DMC-FZ2000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The FZ2000 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D5500 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D5500 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Nikon D5500 better than the Panasonic FZ2000 or vice versa?
 The listing below highlights the relative strengths of the two models.